Sourdough starter not rising? Is something else going wrong? This post addresses common sourdough starter issues.

 This is a common issue but also a really broad one.
 The first thing to establish is, how new is the starter.

 If your starter is only a few days old then this is really common.
 It takes a long time for the yeast colony to establish itself in a new starter.
-Be patient.
+Be patient and give it enough time.

-- The environment isn't too hot.
-If it's hotter than 95°F/35°C the yeast will become dormant.
+• The environment isn’t too hot.
+At higher temperatures than 95°F/35°C, the yeast will become dormant.

-- Your feeding ratios are correct.
+• Your feeding ratios are correct and you are giving regular feedings.
 If you have fed your starter too much, or too soon after a previous feed it can slow things down too as it has more food to get through.

-- Water.
-Tap water can often be perfectly fine for sourdough starter but sometimes if there are high amounts of chlorine present it can affect the starter.
+• Water.
+Tap water can often be perfectly fine for sourdough starters but sometimes if there are high amounts of chlorine present it can affect the starter.
 Use filtered water, or let your tap water sit for 12 hours before using so the chlorine can dissipate.

 Sourdough starter smells like alcohol

-It is alcohol forming, which is why it smells that way.
+The smell of alcohol is alcohol forming.
+It might also have an acetone smell, like nail polish remover.
 Yeast produces both carbon dioxide and ethanol as it ferments.
 Ethanol is alcohol.

 This is a sign your yeasts have run out of food.
 Alcohol is always a byproduct of using yeast.
-However, if your starter smells of it then it's a sign there's a lot there.
+However, if your starter smells of it then it’s a sign there’s a lot there.
 A starter smelling of alcohol (or sometimes acetone) usually has other signs of hunger too.
-It will be very runny and sometimes will form a layer of liquid on top.
+It will be very runny on top of your starter you might see a layer of liquid.
+This can be a dark liquid or clear.

-This can be due to irregular or skipped feeds, starters with too much water, or a very warm environment.
-If it's very warm, the yeast will work quickly and can run out of food fast.
+This can be due to irregular or skipped feeds, starters with too much water, or if your starter environment is at a higher temperature.
+If it’s very warm, the yeast will work quickly and can run out of food fast.

+The good news is that this is very easy to fix.
 To fix this issue, pour off the liquid and feed your starter regularly.
-Ensure when feeding your starter that it's not too thin (using too much water).
+Ensure when feeding your starter that it’s not too thin (using too much water).
+It may need a few additional feedings if it’s kept in a very warm spot.

 Sourdough starter how to feed